JuliaMath/DensityInterface.jl/docs/src/index.md

 The object `d` may be a density itself or something that can be said to have a density.
 If `d` is a distribution, the density is its probability density function.
 In the measure theoretical sense, the density function is the Radon–Nikodym derivative of `d` with respect to an implied base measure.
 In statistical inference applications, for example, `d` - might be a likelihood, prior or posterior[^1].

-DensityInterface includes a default implementation of a density defined by a log-density function.
-It provides a convenient way of passing a log-density function to algorithms like optimizers, samplers, etc.:
+DensityInterface automatically provides `logdensityof(d)`, equivalent to `x -> logdensityof(d, x)`.
+This constitutes a convenient way of passing a (log-)density function to algorithms like optimizers, samplers, etc.:

 ```julia
 using DensityInterface